intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Prerequisites

-BigDL-LLM for GPU supports on Linux has been verified on:
+BigDL-LLM GPU support on Linux has been verified on:

 * Intel Arc™ A-Series Graphics
 * Intel Data Center GPU Flex Series